 The experience inside this gym, however, leaves a lot to be desired.
 Machines are left in a state of disrepair for weeks or even months.
 The free weight area is often in disarray.
 If you have a limited amount of time to devote to your workout – and most of us do – you don’t want to waste it looking for this weight or that.

 Meanwhile, the folks running the place encourage members to act as their salespeople.
-Around the time of the name change, I received a mailer telling me that if I just bring in a friend for a visit to the club, I will get a T-shirt (of course, that T-shirt has the gym’s new logo splashed across it).
+Around the time of the name change, I received a mailer telling me that if I just bring in a friend for a visit to the club, I will get a T-shirt.
 Apparently, they have data that shows that people who regularly attend gyms really, really need another T-shirt.

 If you want your members to sell for you, there’s a better way: Create a superior experience.
 Do that, and you won’t have to offer incentives (a.k.a. bribes).
 Word-of-mouth will be more powerful than any ad you run, and the resulting referrals will be the easiest prospects to convert to new members.
 You might even find they start asking if they can buy T-shirts from you.
 Forget free!